tary20ab/Master-s-Thesis-CBS-2025---ansa20ab-and-tary20ab/README.md

 # R-scripts for Master's Thesis at CBS, AEF 2025

-This repository contains R-codes created to conduct the empirical analyses for our Master's thesis at Copenhagen Business School, 2025.
-The full analysis is performed in three different R scripts.

 Authors: Ane Jelstad Sandanger (S143957) and Tale Marie Ryan (S145998)

+# Master's Thesis CBS, AEF 2025 – Nordic Green High-Yield Bond Market

+This repository contains R scripts used for the empirical analysis in our master's thesis on the Nordic green high-yield bond market.

+## Contents

+- `DescriptiveAnalysisANSATARY.R`
+- `RelativeReturnRegressionANSATARY.R`
+- `SpreadRegressionANSATARY.R`

+## Notes

+These scripts were developed specifically for our thesis project.